lilgallon/particles.js/README.md

     lineWidth: -1, // width of the lines between particles

     // Particles settings (random between min and max)
-        // the size of particle
+    // the size of a particle
     sizeMin: -1,
     sizeMax: -1,
     // position of a particle